30 min to create a new production-grade platform environment

 Cloud native platform shifts focus from scaling and uptime to products and features

 In 2017, DICK’S committed to a company-wide digital transformation.
-As a part of this effort, DICK’S technology team engaged with Pivotal to kickstart an in-house software development practice.
-DICK’S transformation strategy included modernizing existing applications, building new, customer-centric software, and leveraging Pivotal Platform to run these cloud native applications at scale.
+As a part of this effort, DICK’S technology team engaged with VMware Pivotal Labs to kickstart an in-house software development practice.
+DICK’S transformation strategy included modernizing existing applications, building new, customer-centric software, and leveraging VMware Tanzu Application Service to run these cloud native applications at scale.

 Join us to learn how VMware Tanzu is helping customers like DICK'S Sporting Goods modernizeSpringOne Conference